libgit2/libgit2/README.md

 Building libgit2 - External dependencies
 ========================================

 libgit2 builds cleanly on most platforms without any external dependencies.
+Under Unix-like systems, like Linux, *BSD and Mac OS X, libgit2 expects `pthreads` to be available;
+they should be installed by default on all systems.
+Under Windows, libgit2 uses the native Windows API for threading.

-However, the following libraries may be used on some platforms.
+Additionally, he following libraries may be used as replacement for built-in functionality:

 * LibSSL **(optional)** <http://www.openssl.org/>

 libgit2 can be built using the SHA1 implementation of LibSSL-Crypto, instead of the built-in custom implementations.
 Performance wise, they are quite similar.

-* pthreads-w32 **(required for MinGW)** <http://sourceware.org/pthreads-win32/>

 Building libgit2 - Using waf
 ======================